Ciaralooney/Yoto-Choose-Your-Own-Adventure-Card/README.md

 # Yoto Jungle Adventure

 A branching audio adventure game for the Yoto player.
-A different story every time — turn the knobs to choose your path.
+A different story every time, turn the knobs to choose your path.

 ---